Thorbieey/Password-Generator/README.md

 ### User Story

 ```
-AS AN employee i often require passwords of diff complexities often
+AS AN employee i often require passwords of different complexities
 I WANT a code that generates a random password based on my selected criterias (i.e. length and character type)
 SO THAT i can easily create dynamic passwords
 ```
-* Generate a password when the button is clicked
-  * Present a series of prompts for password criteria
-    * Length of password
-      * At least 10 characters but no more than 64.
-    * Character types
-      * Lowercase
-      * Uppercase
-      * Numeric
-      * Special characters ($@%&*, etc)
-  * Code should validate for each input and at least one character type should be selected
-  * Once prompts are answered then the password should be generated and displayed in an alert or written to the page

 ### Acceptance Criteria

 ```